-The AFA Board of Directors is appointed by the Government of Alberta and is comprised of arts champions from across the province.
+The AFA Board of Directors includes arts champions from across the province, appointed by the Government of Alberta.

 - allocating the annual budget

 - approving and monitoring the acquisition, exhibition and preservation of works in the AFA Art Collection